Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnd it's when you get those.

-Speaker AThose moments and you just sort of go, yes.
+Speaker AThose moments and you just sort of go, yeah, yeah.

-Speaker ACould you please tell me, like, how you guys got interested in sea shanties in the first place right now?
+Speaker ACould you please tell me, like, how you guys got interested in sea shades in the first place?

-Speaker AFor me, I came across sea shanties back in 1964.
+Speaker ANo, for me, I came across sea Sh.

 Speaker AOkay.

-Speaker AAnd my mother had a book called Songs that Will Live Forever, which was published by the Daily Express, which we still have.
+Speaker AWhen I started junior school or primary school, I started playing recorder and my mother had a book called Songs that Will Live Forever, which was published by the Daily Express.

 Speaker AThen I sort of dropped off when I got to my teens.